kuzzleio/kuzzle-benchmark/README.md

 ## Modifying benchmark scenarios

-You can modify the benchmark parameters and scenarios by editing `features/benchmark.feature`
+You can modify the benchmark parameters and scenarios by editing the `benchmark.config.js` file.

-This file is written using [gherkin syntax](https://cucumber.io/docs/reference)

-The first part of this file sets global benchmark parameters (number of messages to send, number of subscriptions to perform, and so on), and the rest describes the scenarios definitions.